 What usually winds up happening when you’re bulking on a higher-carb diet is that you consume some fat (say 20% of your diet) and your body will wind up storing some of it directly as body fat.
 This means that even on a higher-carb diet, yes, you can gain fat.
 However, because it’s less abundant, you’ll gain less of it.

 Now, the caveat to this is that if you’re eating in a large calorie surplus for a long period of time without working out (without using any of the glycogen in your muscles), then it doesn’t matter as much what your macros are.
-Both the high-carb and the high-fat diets are going to cause a lot of body-fat gain.
+Both the high-carb and the high-fat diets are going to cause a lot of body-fat gains.
 That isn’t relevant to us, though.

 Bulking on a high-carb diet should yield leaner gains than bulking on a ketogenic diet.
 But again, given the limited amount of research, it’s hard to say for sure, and the effect may be small enough that it doesn’t matter.